AdobeDocs/advertising.es-ES/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Plantilla de anuncio

-**[!UICONTROL Ad Template]:** Plantilla de anuncio a partir de la cual se crearán los anuncios.&lt;!— también una opción para cargar su propia plantilla de publicidad — debe añadir las especificaciones para ello —>
+**[!UICONTROL Ad Template]:** Plantilla de anuncio a partir de la cual se crearán los anuncios.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** Número de ofertas que se pueden crear para cada anuncio.&lt;!— Aclarar esto — ¿es este el límite de frecuencia (número máximo de veces que se puede publicar un anuncio)? —>
+**[!UICONTROL Number of offers (Max 50)]:** Número de ofertas que se pueden crear para cada anuncio.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Catálogos

-**[!UICONTROL Template]:** Plantilla de fuente que se va a usar para crear los anuncios.&lt;!— también es una opción para cargar su propia plantilla de fuente — debe añadir las especificaciones para eso —>
+**[!UICONTROL Template]:** Plantilla de fuente que se va a usar para crear los anuncios.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Catálogos\]**: Uno o más de los catálogos del anunciante especificado a partir de los cuales generar anuncios.&lt;!— también una opción para cargar su propio catálogo (¿No encuentra el catálogo que necesita?
-Descargue una plantilla, cree la suya propia y cárguela desde su dispositivo.) — debe añadir las especificaciones para ello —>
+**\[Catálogos\]**: Uno o más de los catálogos del anunciante especificado a partir de los cuales generar anuncios.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]